 How To Be Motivated: 4 New Insights From Research.
 Sometimes there is not enough coffee in universe to get you going.

-A deadline is drawing closer and you haven't even started yet.
-You begin to panic and a dull nausea sets in. » 9 Mindfulness Rituals to Make Your Day Better.
+A deadline is drawing closer and you haven't even started yet. » 9 Mindfulness Rituals to Make Your Day Better.
 “Smile, breathe and go slowly.” - Thich Nhat Hanh, Zen Buddhist monk Post written by Leo Babauta.

 Are you simply moving through your day, without fully living?
 I did this for many years. » 9 Mindfulness Rituals to Make Your Day Better.
 Taming the Mammoth: Why You Should Stop Caring What Other People Think.
 We made a fancy PDF of this post for printing and offline viewing.

 Buy it here.
 Part 1: Meet Your Mammoth The first day I was in second grade, I came to school and noticed that there was a new, very pretty girl in the class—someone who hadn’t been there the previous two years.
 How to Beat Procrastination.
 This is Part 2.

 You won’t get Part 2 if you haven’t read Part 1 yet.
 Here’s Part 1.
 PDF: We made a fancy PDF of this post for printing and offline viewing.
 Buy it here.
 (Or see a preview.)
 The Habits Of Supremely Happy People.
 Martin Seligman, the father of positive psychology, theorizes that while 60 percent of happiness is determined by our genetics and environment, the remaining 40 percent is up to us.